Staying on the Manifold: Geometry-Aware Noise Injection: Preliminaries

-Intuitively, one can imagine the exponential map like a function which wraps aluminium foil (the tangent plane) around, say, a bagel (the manifold).
-Despite the manifold being curved and the tangent space being flat, at any chosen point we can wrap a small part of the tangent plane around a neighbourhood of this point without folding it. \\
+\paragraph{The exponential map.} One can imagine the exponential map as a function which wraps aluminium foil (the tangent plane) around some object (the manifold).
+Though the manifold is curved and the tangent space is flat, we can wrap a small part of the tangent plane around a neighbourhood of any point without folding the plane. \\